Monitor application dependencies in SAM

 - SAM deploys agent plug-ins to nodes if Application Dependency polling detects application-to-application or application-to-node connections.

 - Agent plug-ins collect data about dependencies between applications (application-to-application connections) and/or nodes (application-to-node connections).
 It is available in Linux x64, Linux x86, and Windows versions.

-To avoid performance issues, SAM does not deploy Application Dependencies plug-ins to the Main Polling Engine (that is, the Orion server).
+To avoid performance issues, SAM does not deploy Application Dependencies plug-ins to the Main Polling Engine, which is usually the Orion server.

 For Connection Quality polling, if enabled:

 - SAM deploys additional agent plug-ins to collect TCP latency and packet loss metrics.

 - For Windows nodes connected to clients that host applications and application processes, TCP agent plug-ins include an Npcap driver to support Nping.